newsdev/ap-deja-vu/README.md

                     002.json
                     003.json
 ```

-*Note*: This software assumes you have two AP API keys; one for national data, and one for local data.

 We recommend The New York Times's [Elex-loader](https://github.com/newsdev/elex-loader/) for capturing and parsing AP election data.
 Pay particular attention to [the `get_national_results` and `get_local_results` functions in this script](https://github.com/newsdev/elex-loader/blob/master/scripts/stg/_results.sh).